SaskTel Accessibility Plan (2023 - 2026)

 Internal Consultations

-SaskTel solicited feedback via virtual interviews regarding accessibility from individual employees that experience a disability directly or indirectly.
-Similar to external group sessions, these employees provided their perspectives of barriers experienced through their lived experience both as an employee of SaskTel, as well as a customer of the company.
-Again, the employees interviewed provided a cross sectional view across a wide spectrum of disabilities.
+SaskTel continues to work directly with employees experiencing disability directly, and through the SaskTel Employee Network on Disability (SEND).
+Similar to external group sessions, these employees provided their perspectives of barriers through lived experience both as an employee of SaskTel, as well as a customer of the company.

 Areas of focus

 The feedback received from SaskTel's consultation with external and internal participants helped us understand the barriers persons who experience disability have experienced when interacting with the company.
-These barriers, and SaskT el's plans to focus on activities that address them over the next 3 years, are provided in the following section as categorized by the key focus areas of the ACA.
+The following sections provide the progress that SaskTel has made in addressing the barriers identified in its initial Accessibility Plan during the past 12 months.

 1. Employment